rasterm/rasterm/docs/COLOR.md

 is restricted to high quality still output because its propagated error is not temporally stable.

-Still images use Windows Imaging Component to convert embedded ICC profiles to sRGB;
-formats unsupported by WIC fall back to OpenCV.
-Palette tests use Oklab distance.
+Still images use Windows Imaging Component to convert embedded ICC profiles to sRGB, formats unsupported by WIC fall back to OpenCV.
+Conversion and indexed palette tests use Oklab distance.
+High quality fixtures decode the generated SIXEL and measure sRGB channel error and signed channel bias.

-## 1.0 Conformance Limits
+## Conformance Limits

 The color tests compare normalized Oklab values.
 These limits tell us whether a build is good enough to release; they do not mean a 256-color terminal image is visually lossless: